deepali-2303/Telegram-Finance-Tracker-Bot/README.md

 # WhatsApp-Finance-Tracker-Bot
-Tracks finances and generates regular reports using whatsapp bot
+Tracks finances and generates regular reports using telegram bot